jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 Notes about images:

-* Images used throughout this project come from the file category ["Monuments and memorials to Salvador Allende"](https://commons.wikimedia.org/wiki/Category:Monuments_and_memorials_to_Salvador_Allende) at Wikimedia Commons, an underrated source of free-to-use files.
+* Most of the images used throughout this project come from the file category ["Monuments and memorials to Salvador Allende"](https://commons.wikimedia.org/wiki/Category:Monuments_and_memorials_to_Salvador_Allende) at Wikimedia Commons, an underrated source of free-to-use files.
 Each file contains a description in English and/or other languages, which helps provide context to the file and this project.
 * To minimize copyrighted content in this [free-to-use](/LICENSE) [repository](/MIT_License.txt), there are links to each place with photos and details (usually in Spanish, the main language used in _Una calle Salvador Allende_).
 The link to the place's corresponding article in _Una calle Salvador Allende_ is usually provided along with the ID number of the place as it appears in the [non-exhaustive dataset](/a_place_for_salvador_allende_raw.xlsx) compiled by this project, for example [[ID 113](http://www.abacq.org/calle/index.php?2011/09/15/547-buenos-aires-argentina)].

 ### Socialists (regardless of whether they uphold peaceful democratic values or not)

+Strictly speaking, the main goal of socialist governments is to control the economy by owning (a.k.a. "nationalizing") institutions that are relevant to their country's economy and society, like hospitals, banks, mines, utilities companies, profit-generating businesses, and others.
+If socialist governments do not already own these, they would take ownership from capitalists—private individuals, families and corporations.

+The intention of socialism is that when these institutions are owned by the government instead of the capitalists, these institutions would act more for the benefit of all citizens than for the rich and powerful people, including government officials themselves.
+Whether socialism has indeed benefited all citizens, or just the people who were in favor of the government, depends on how socialist governments implement their own version of socialism.

 Although socialist-aligned leaders around the world share the same goals, they differ in their means to achieve them.
 The means used throughout history had been unpleasant, and this is where Allende wanted to differ.
 There are brief historical information about each example country to compare them to the peaceful and democratic way in which Allende pursued socialist goals.